spatie/laravel-resource-links/docs/introduction.md

 }
 ```

-## Why including endpoints in your resources?
+## Why include endpoints in your resources?

 Let's say you're having a single-page application or an application built with [Inertia](https://inertiajs.com), then you have a PHP application running at the backend and a Javascript application at the front.
 These applications communicate with each other via an api but what if the frontend wants to route a user to another page?